Where the dangers presented by those with a little learning are allayed

 That is how people always wrote it by hand (and still do), so that is what people find easiest to read.

-Why are they wrong to want it?
+Why would they be wrong to want it?
 Well, because it implies an urgency that does not exist, and which changes the feel of the sentence, that's why.

 You would only write it by hand with the dashes almost touching the letters either side of it if you were trying to show suddenness/haste/panic/urgency – and then you would use a longer dash, anyway, an em-dash, because implying suddenness, urgency, etc. is one of the functions of the em-dash.